-Reprints and Appendices, if any, do not count toward the Research Plan page limit and are to be included following all other sections of the proposal.
-(Reviewers are not required to consider information presented in appendices.)
+If included, Reprints and Appendices do not count toward the Research Plan page limit and are to be included following all other sections of the proposal.
+However, reviewers are not required to consider information presented in reprints or as appendices.